-The clip was recorded by a surveillance camera mounted to a building in Shanghai, China, according to the Daily Mail.
-It was recording in the early hours of Valentine’s Day when two men strolled up to the building, both carrying a brick — and both keen on using it on a window just under the camera.
+According to the Daily Mail, the clip was recorded by a surveillance camera mounted to a building in Shanghai, China.
+In the early hours of Valentine’s Day 2018, the footage shows the two men strolling up to the building, each carrying their own brick, both a little overly eager to use their bricks to break the window just underneath the camera.

-But the man closest to the window backs off at exactly the wrong time — stepping backwards into the path of his partner’s brick just as he throws it.
+The surveillance video shows that as one burglar steps up pretty close to the window and begins to smash it with his brick, his partner-in-crime stands back and winds up to also throw his brick.
+But the man closest to the window moves away at exactly the wrong time, stepping backwards into the trajectory path of his partner’s brick just as he throws it.

-The hit is instant, and the effects immediate.
-It’s lights out for the one would-be burglar, who’s dragged off-camera by his accomplice.
+The first burglar knocks out his partner with his own brick, and the hit is instant with the effects immediate.
+It’s lights out for the one would-be burglar, who’s dragged off-camera by his so called partner-in-crime.
 That’ll leave quite the mark.

 The Shanghai Public Security Bureau, who released the clip on Chinese social media, reportedly wrote “If all burglars were like this, we wouldn’t need to work overtime,” per 9News.
-The Daily Mail reports that the footage has been viewed over 15 million times.
+The Daily Mail reported that the footage had been trending with over 15 million views.